JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 ### Related Post

-If you enjoyed this analysis, you may like my earlier essay [*Investing in an Uncertain World*](https://jamestsay-12.github.io/blog-site/finance/2025/07/24/Investing-in-an-Uncertain-World.html), which first explored how technology cycles and macroeconomic shifts shape risk tolerance and portfolio design.
-This new piece is its practical companion — the “how” to that earlier “why.”
+If you enjoyed this analysis, you may like my earlier essay [*Investing in an Uncertain World*](https://jamestsay-12.github.io/blog-site/finance/2025/07/16/Investing-in-an-uncertain-world.html) which first explored how technology cycles and macroeconomic shifts shape risk tolerance and portfolio design.
+This new piece is its practical companion: the “how” to that earlier “why.”

 ---